 If you need support while your partner is getting up to speed or you are working through the challenges together, get the support you need.
 This could mean engaging in an online support group (like our Binge Eating Connection Facebook page

 ), utilizing a friend or other family member as an ally, or seeking a more intensive treatment option.

 Have hope that recovery is in your grasp

 Recovery from eating disorders is admittedly hard work and often necessitates shifts in relationships.
 The hopeful news is that most people with eating disorders share that their relationships significantly improve with treatment.
 Finding support for both you and your partner can lead to brighter futures for you both.

-Ashley Solomon, PsyD, CEDS is Executive Director at Eating Recovery Center, Ohio.
+Ashley Solomon, PsyD, CEDS is Managing Regional Director at Eating Recovery Center, Ohio.